Staff Travel and Expenses Policy Revision 1st November 2016

 BenefitsPlus Car Parking

-Under BenefitsPlus Car Parking, employees benefit from relief in income tax and National Insurance Contributions on the cost of their monthly car park permit costs.
+Under BenefitsPlus Car Parking, employees benefit from tax and National Insurance Contributions relief (in the majority of cases) on the cost of their monthly car park permit costs.
+Staff must read the BenefitsPlus Car Parking Salary Sacrifice Scheme overview before joining the scheme.

 Employees must sign the relevant BenefitsPlus section of the car parking salary deduction mandate when arranging their car park permit.
 If this section is not signed, the employee will not be entered into BenefitsPlus; normal car parking deductions will be made.
 For staff already paying for their car park permit via salary deduction and wish to opt in to the BenefitsPlus scheme, an opt in form can be completed and submitted to the Payroll Section.